 We all exist within the framework of needing the most basic elements in which the earth provides us to live.
 As Maui Solomon (Moriori-Barrister and Indigenous Rights Advocate) said, “If you keep take, take, taking, you are just robbing your own descendants.”

-Monture-Angus further states, “Sovereignty, when defined as my right to be responsible… requires a relationship with territory (and not a relationship based on control of that territory)… What must be understood then is that Aboriginal request to have our sovereignty respected is really a request to be responsible.
-I do not know of anywhere else in history where a group of people have had to fight so hard just to be responsible.”
+Monture-Angus further states, “Sovereignty, when defined as my right to be responsible… requires a relationship with the territory (and not a relationship based on control of that territory)… What must be understood then is that Aboriginal request to have our sovereignty respected is really a request to be responsible.
+I do not know of anywhere else in history where a group of people has had to fight so hard just to be responsible.”